 - Computer generated morphing used to aid in planning

-” Dr Liebertz is a magical surgon and repaired my breathing and my face magnificently, I completely trust his face sculpting skills and professional options of my procedures.” -AJ
+” Dr. Liebertz is a magical surgeon and repaired my breathing and my face magnificently, I completely trust his face sculpting skills and professional options of my procedures.” -AJ

 Surgeons use one of two techniques: the incision is either made within the nostrils, thus hiding scars after surgery (endonasal rhinoplasty), or across the columella (the vertical strip of tissue separating the nostrils) in an “open” or “external” procedure, where scars are small and hidden on the underside of the base.
 In both procedures the skin is lifted off of the underlying structures, the bone and cartilage sculpted, and the skin replaced and stitched closed.

 After surgery, a cast is worn across the bridge of the nose for five days.
-For a short time after surgery you may experience puffiness, a dull headache, swelling and bruising, bleeding or stuffiness.
+For a short time after surgery you may experience puffiness, a dull headache, swelling and bruising, bleeding, or stuffiness.
 Contact lenses can be worn immediately after surgery, but glasses are to be taped to your forehead or propped on your cheeks for up to six weeks.
 Recovery time ranges from five to seven days.

 Rhinoplasties can straighten a crooked nose, reduce a large hump, or even augment a ‘flat’ nose.
 Sometimes they can also help restore adequate airflow in order to improve nasal breathing and a sense of smell.
 Discussion with your surgeon regarding explicit expectations is key to achieving a harmonious end result.
-Initial results are seen immediately upon removal of the dressing, and will significantly improve as swelling subsides over the two weeks.
-The nose will continue to become more and more refined over the course of the next three to six months and the healing tissues mature.
+Initial results are seen immediately upon the removal of the dressing, and will significantly improve as swelling subsides over the two weeks.
+The nose will continue to become more and more refined over the course of the next three to six months as the healing tissues mature.